 Moonstone Is Soft and Can Break

-Even though moonstone ranks between 6 and 6.5 on the Mohs Scale of Hardness, it can be prone to breaking due to the cleavage within the stone.
+Even though moonstone ranks between 6 and 6.5 on the Mohs Hardness Scale, it can be prone to breaking due to the cleavage within the stone.
 Cleavage is the tendency for a stone to break along its planes or layers.

 Moonstone jewelry usually takes the form of earrings and necklaces since they're less likely to receive hard blows than rings.
 Since moonstone has been becoming more popular, some designers are creating moonstone engagement rings.

 If you opt for a moonstone engagement ring or ring you'll be wearing often, be sure the stone is sufficiently protected.
 You'll want the stone set deep into the setting with a diamond (or another jewel) halo protecting the outside edge.
 Though this helps protect against damage to the side of the stone, it will not protect the top.
 Moonstone requires special care when cleaning.

 04 of 10